British Motor tanker

 |Route||Liverpool - Curaçao|

-At 01.31 hours on 5 Jun, 1941, the unescorted Wellfield (Master James Edward Smith), dispersed from convoy OB-328, was hit aft by two torpedoes from U-48 southeast of Cape Farewell.
+At 01.31 hours on 5 June 1941 the unescorted Wellfield (Master James Edward Smith), dispersed from convoy OB-328, was hit aft by two torpedoes from U-48 southeast of Cape Farewell.
 The tanker had been spotted at 14.09 hours the day before and was sunk by one G7e coup de grâce at 01.56 hours.
 The master and seven crew members were lost.
-19 crew members were picked up by British Ardour and landed at New York.
+19 crew members were picked up by British Ardour on 8 June and landed at New York ten days later.
 On 11 June, 15 crew members were picked up by Heina and landed at Halifax.

 If you can help us with any additional information on this vessel then please contact us.